Admiralhunter/Density-Plot/README.md

 The Heat Maps folder contains the graphs used to present my groups data at my Six Sigma Green Belt presentations.
 It shows the probability for a checker to land at each grid location for each week and shows that our initial apparatus was bad but each week it improves.

 The PDF file is a demonstration of what the project entailed and how we presented our data to our professor.

+Install the required Python libraries by running "pip install -r requirements.txt" in the Python directory.